 EYFS: role of the link governor

-Get up to speed on your role as an EYFS link governor.
-Find out how to monitor the EYFS and what questions you can ask, so you can confidently hold your school leaders to account.
+Get up to speed on your role as an Early Years Foundation Stage (EYFS) link governor.
+Get to grips with how to monitor the EYFS and what questions you can ask, so you can confidently hold your school leaders to account.

 School types: All · School phases: All